HomeMy WebLinkAbout405.028 - Five Year Test ProceduresEffective Date: March 2005 Darla J. Scott, Supervising Fire Inspector

 able to complete all testing during the scheduled inspection, they must

-schedule as many additional inspections as necessary to ensure those portions
+schedule additional inspections to ensure those portions of the test are

-of the test are witnessed by the Department.
+witnessed by the Department.

 7. If no violations are found during the testing process, the contractor should